cnti-testcatalog/testsuite/INSTALL.md

   ```
   export KUBECONFIG=<yourkubeconfig>
   ```
-  * Modify the cnf-conformance.yml file settings for your cnfs in your cnf's base directory
+  * Modify the cnf-conformance.yml file settings for your cnfs
   ```
-  # In ./cnfs/YOURCNFDIRECTORY/cnf-conformance.yml
+  # In ./<YOURCNFDIRECTORY>/cnf-conformance.yml

 helm_directory:
 install_script: